lino-framework/cg/docs/lino/values.rst

 because it is an art to make the right choices on what to take into account and what to ignore.

+The division between end users and developers is also caused naturally by specialization, which is a necessary aspect of bigger software projects.
+Lino does not hinder specialization but lets it happen where the project needs it.

-Lino encourages **communication between end users and developers.** There are lots of developers who are very competent but unable to communicate with :term:`end users <end user>`.
-This is where specialization becomes absurd, because a software application makes no sense without its users.
+Lino encourages **communication between end users and developers.** There are lots of competent developers who are unable to communicate with :term:`end users
+<end user>`.
+This is where specialization becomes absurd, because a software
+application makes no sense without its users.
+Lino is optimized for developers who care about end users, and for end users who care about developers.

-When :term:`end users <end user>` are intuitively aware of the structure behind what they are doing, this leads to better communication between developers and end-users because **they speak the same language**.
+When :term:`end users <end user>` are intuitively aware of the structure behind what they are doing, this leads to better communication between them and the developers because **they speak the same language**.
 Of course there are certain differences in vocabulary, but they stop to completely miss the point of what the other is talking about.

 Lino applications give their users a **feeling of being able** to do it themselves.
 This motivates them to think about how they actually *would* do it